 What is a Low-Cost Log Cabin Kit?

-Log cabin kits are an ideal solution for anyone who wants to enjoy the experience of building their own cabin without having to fell their own logs or spend years in carpentry school first.
+Log cabin kits are an ideal solution for anyone who wants to enjoy the experience of building their own log home without having to fell their own logs or spend years in carpentry school first.

-At a bare minimum, a kit should provide all the logs, beams, and landscaping timbers you’ll need to create your cabin, along with fixings, fasteners and the blueprints to help you put the whole thing together.
+At a bare minimum, a log cabin kit should provide all the logs, beams, and landscaping timbers you’ll need to create your log home, along with fixings, fasteners and the blueprints or cabin plans to help you put the whole thing together.
 Easy to understand cabin plans are essential if you are doing it yourself.

-Today, we’ll be looking at the kind of kits you can buy on a modest budget, but before we do that, we figured it’s important to look a little deeper at the average price of a log cabin kit.
+Today, we’ll be looking at the kind of log cabin kits you can buy on a modest budget, but before we do that, we figured it’s important to look a little deeper at the average price of log cabin kits.

 After all, though the options we’re looking at today may be at the bottom end of the price scale, they’re still not exactly cheap.

-So, in order to put our low-cost picks into perspective, here’s what you need to know about the costs involved.
+So, in order to put our low-cost picks into perspective, here’s what you need to know about the costs of log homes.